 While I thoroughly enjoyed working in the garden, I won’t deny this was a back-breaking chore.

 We filled my dad’s trailer with mounds of leaves while barely making a dent.

 I’m beginning to see why my grandmother wanted to leave them in the garden just one more day.

 The temperatures dipped down into the low 20’s every morning, and I would bundle up to wander outside with my camera.

-I just loved how the traces of frost would highlight the shape and texture of the last remaining flowers and leaves.
+I just love how the traces of frost highlight the shape and texture of the last remaining flowers and leaves.

-Of course, they’ll become obliterated once the first strong winds and rain hit, but that usually doesn’t happen for a few more weeks.
+Of course, if I wait too long they’ll become obliterated once the first strong winds and rain hit – but that usually doesn’t happen for a few more weeks.